 12-month graduate fellowships in Complex Dynamics: deadline Feb 15, 2018.

-The CD-CREATE network is recruiting graduate students for the first round of Graduate Research Awards in Complex Dynamics.
-Graduate applicants who will be enrolled in a full-time graduate program in Autumn 2017 in an NSERC-related field (natural science and engineering) are eligible to apply.
+The CD-CREATE network is recruiting graduate students for the next round of Graduate Research Awards in Complex Dynamics.
+Graduate applicants who will be enrolled in a full-time graduate program in Autumn 2018 in an NSERC-related field (natural science and engineering) are eligible to apply.
 Please note that medical residents and students holding NSERC, CIHR, or SSHRC fellowships for the same time period are not eligible to apply.
 Graduate students are eligible for a total of 4 years of accumulated NSERC, CIHR, and SSHRC funding during their entire graduate training.
 Graduate fellowships from the NSERC-CD training grant funding will not be provided to trainees while they hold departmental support that entails a regular time commitment, as this may jeopardize the trainees' ability to reach the goals of the training program.
 Graduate Fellowships will be awarded for 1 year, with a possibility of 2nd year funding contingent on satisfactory progress, and will begin in September 2018.
 Awards include an 8-month stipend of $18,000 plus a 16-week (4-month) internship stipend of $8000 (total $26,000) to students enrolled full-time (Masters or PhD level) at the home institution of one of the CD mentors.
-Students are expected to conduct research relevant to the goals of the CD training grant with one of the training grant supervisors listed on the Mentors page, to have a co-supervisor from the CD-Create network (organized after funding is awarded), to attend CD workshops and professional development events, and to fulfill the 4-month internship with one of the Complex Dynamics internship partners, described under "Partners".
+Students are expected to conduct research relevant to the goals of the CD training grant with one of the training grant supervisors listed on the Mentors page, to have a co-supervisor from the CD-Create network (organized after funding is awarded), to attend CD workshops and professional development events, and to fulfill the 4-month internship with one of the Complex Dynamics internship partners, described under "Partners"; the internship is a required component of the graduate awards.
 Citizens of all countries are eligible for the CD-Create graduate awards.
 Further information on NSERC's eligibility requirements is available at http://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/BellandPostgrad-BelletSuperieures_eng.asp

 Instructions to applicants: Please examine carefully the research interests of the members in this network who can serve as supervisors and as internship partners.
 Detailed descriptions of research opportunities can be found at the websites of the Mentors (listed under Mentors page).
 We strongly recommend that applicants first contact the prospective supervisors via email to determine whether they are sponsoring trainees for autumn 2018 in the CD Training grant.
 Interviews with prospective internship partners are arranged after applicants accept the awards.
 Applicants are judged based on student's academic record; fit to CD training network themes; and balance across training themes.
 Some preference will be given to applicants whose proposal indicates a novel training experience compared with their current training environment.
 Due to the limited number of awards, only one application per applicant and one application per supervisor will be considered for the graduate fellowships.
 Les candidatures peuvent être soumises en français.